Entertaining short documentary by Eric Hall, explaining the curious rules and traditions of a game of quoits in the garden of a Suffolk pub.

 The film depicts several highlights of the filmmaker’s holidays in 1934.
 The majority of the film was made in Torquay, but it also features shots recorded in a number of areas near the south coast in Britain.

 A Tyne Tees Television documentary on the masculine love of angling.
 4 million men in Britain see angling as 'a kind of heaven'.
 The film looks at the many different types of angling available and how men become interested in the sport.
-The film also looks at some of the industries surrounding fishing and also how pollution and industrial development are affecting fish stocks.
+The film also looks at some of the industries surrounding fishing such as the manufacture of fishing rods at Hardys of Alnwick, and also how pollution and industrial development are affecting fish stocks.

 Home movie compilation by Tom H. Brown, with comic intertitles throughout.
 The film captures leisure time fun and games with Tom and Kate Brown, family and friends in the countryside and coastline around North Yorkshire and County Durham, including Kilton Woods, Hutton Rudby and Blackhall Rocks on the North Sea coast.
 The film includes a brief trick film sequence entitled 'Levitation By Professor Shampooski,' and dancing with the filmmaker's great grandmother, Mary Ann Corby.
 A record of the 1930 Mayor’s Sunday procession through Middlesbrough concludes the compilation.